 - Bar code scanner

 For each supported device, the POS simulator provides the ability to test device specific capabilities for ad hoc testing, such as card swipe or displaying specific strings of text on a line display.
 Each supported device also has a specific self-test routine that is used for official device compatibility testing.
-Results from compatibility testing can be sent to Microsoft to be listed as approved for new deployments of Microsoft Dynamics 365 for Retail.
+Results from compatibility testing can be sent to Microsoft to be listed as approved for new deployments of Retail.